All Products

 Select a network instance.

-Select the vSwitches that are deployed in the zones of the transit router.
+Select the vSwitches in the zones that the transit router supports.

 • If the Enterprise Edition transit router is deployed in a region that supports only one zone, select a vSwitch in the zone.

-• If the Enterprise Edition transit router is deployed in a region that supports multiple zones, select at least two vSwitches.
-The two vSwitches must be in different zones.
-The two vSwitches support zone-disaster recovery to ensure uninterrupted data transmission between the VPC and the transit router.
+• If it is deployed in a region that supports multiple zones, select at least two vSwitches that are in different zones for zone-disaster recovery.
+This ensures uninterrupted data transmission between the VPC and the transit router.

-We recommend that you select a vSwitch in each zone to reduce network latency and improve network performance because data can be transmitted over a shorter distance.
+• We recommend that you select a vSwitch in each zone to reduce latency and improve network performance because data can be transmitted over a shorter distance.

-In this example, vSwitch 1 in Shanghai Zone F and vSwitch 2 in Shanghai Zone G are selected.
+In this topic, select vSwitch 1 in Shanghai Zone F and vSwitch 2 in Shanghai Zone G.

-In this example, vSwitch 1 in Shanghai Zone F and vSwitch 2 in Shanghai Zone G are selected.
+In this topic, select vSwitch 1 in Shanghai Zone F and vSwitch 2 in Shanghai Zone G.

-In this example, vSwitch 1 in Hangzhou Zone I and vSwitch 2 in Hangzhou Zone H are selected.
+In this topic, select vSwitch 1 in Hangzhou Zone I and vSwitch 2 in Hangzhou Zone H.

 Advanced Configuration

-In this example, the default settings are used.
-The advanced features are enabled.
+In this topic, keep the default configuration.
+All advanced features are enabled.

-In this example, the default settings are used.
-The advanced features are enabled.
+In this topic, keep the default configuration.
+All advanced features are enabled.

-In this example, the default settings are used.
-The advanced features are enabled.
+In this topic, keep the default configuration.
+All advanced features are enabled.

 Step 3: Create an inter-region connection

-1. On the CEN Instance page, find the CEN instance you want to manage, and click the ID.
+1. On the CEN Instances page, find the destination CEN instance and click the instance ID.

 2. On the Basic Information > Bandwidth Plans tab, click Allocate Bandwidth for Inter-region Communication.

-3. On the Connect with Peer Network Instance page, configure the following parameters, and then click OK.
+3. On the Connect with Peer Network Instance page, configure the inter-region connection and click OK.

 Description